(Online Course) GS Concepts : Stage in the Evolution of Indian Culture

 The Vedic Aryans contributed to three facets of Indian culture.
 At the level of social institutions the idea of a Varn (occupational groups) society was evolved at this time.
 The responsibility of maintaining this social order was undertaken by Indian society.
 At the religious level, the ritual of sacrific became the keystone of religious ritual.
 Finally the philosophcal thought of this period was gathered together in a body of literature (for example, the Upanishads) which not only contained subtle metaphysical doctrines attracting the respect of Indian intellectuals through the centuries, but was also germinal to many of the later systems of thoughts.
 It was the acceptance or rejection of these three facets that constituted the dominant trend in the evolution of Indian cultural ideas and institutions.

-LATER VEDIC AGE
+LATER VEDIC AGE

-But the most important achievement of this period is the geographical conquest of India.
-The rivers, the mountains and the general features of every part of India were known.
-The Aryan culture and thoughts were spread all over the country.
+of India.
+The rivers, the mountains and the general features of every part of

 The Age of the Budha and Mahavira and the Contribution of Buddhism and Jainsim of Indian Culture.